Andres77872/api.auth/docs/setup-guide.md

 # Setup Guide

-This guide walks you through setting up the Enhanced Multi-Project Authentication API from scratch to production-ready deployment.
+This guide walks you through setting up the Group-Based Multi-Project Authentication API from scratch to production-ready deployment.

 ## 📋 Prerequisites